Things You Won’t See at a Catholic Wedding

 Another thing we don’t say at Catholic weddings is “I now pronounce you man and wife.”
 We believe that the couple becomes husband and wife not because the minister declares them to be such, but because they have given their consent and made their vows to each other.
 The function of the priest or deacon is to preside and witness these vows, not to make the marriage happen.

-Through all of the ceremony, the emphasis is on what the bride and groom do, and not on anyone else.
+Throughout the ceremony, the emphasis is on what the bride and groom do, and not on anyone else.
 This celebration of love and unity mirrors the love of God for his people.
 Ideally, it inspires all of us to be more loving, more committed people.